mansam/fossbox/content/fortnight-day-22.md

 Author: fortnight
 Tags: legacy, foss@rit
 Category: legacy
-Summary: # Productively Lost part Deux ...
+Summary: # Productively Lost part Deux  Today I messed around with the [XSCE](http://wiki.laptop.org/go/User:Holt/XS_Community_Edition) a bit more.
+I had been taking notes on different functions for a while now, but after understanding the main functions I realized the answers I were looking for weren't in there.
+I was only seeing how it was supposed to work, and being sad when it didn't.
+Unfortunately I had bit off more than I could chew with this task.
+Perhaps the reason I agreed to solve the school se ...

 # Productively Lost part Deux